Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

-# HTML Template Guidelines
+# HTML Views Guidelines

 In order to harness the full power of Starcounter, applications should be built to accomodate for complete visual and functional interoperability.
 To make this process easier for developers, we provide these guidelines for HTML views which, when followed, will allow applications to achieve seamless visual integration with other applications.

-For applications that have previously been developed without following these guidelines, take a look at the article [Convert Existing HTML Templates to starcounter-include](https://starcounter.io/making-apps-blendable/).
-To get a technical background, read the article [Layout compositions for HTML partials](https://starcounter.io/layout-compositions-html-partials/).
+To get a technical background, the article [Layout compositions for HTML partials](https://starcounter.io/layout-compositions-html-partials/) covers more of the underlying ideas of what's presented here.

-### Guideline 1: Separate the Functionality and Composition
+### Guideline 1: Separation of Presentation and Content

-To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the functionality and composition in the HTML view.
-This is easily accomplished using the `<template is="starcounter-composition">` element.
+To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the presentation and the content.
+This is accomplished using the `<template is="starcounter-composition">` element.

 The basic boilerplate of a Starcounter HTML view, which is created by adding a `Starcounter HTML template with dom-bind` file in Visual Studio, looks like this: